Eluru district: Culture and tourism

 There are many landmarks and tourism destinations in the district.
 Eluru is the largest city of the district with many destinations related to Buddhists and Archeological importance such as Guntupalli Caves near the city.
 Eluru city hosts a 74-foot high Buddha statue in the heart of the city.
-Some of the religious destinations include, Dwaraka Tirumala known with the name as Chinna Tirumala.
+Some of the religious destinations include, Dwaraka Tirumala known with the name as Chinna Tirumala, and Veerabhadra Temple, Pattiseema.